What is the Right Balance for Women in Business?

 I have a 40-ish friend with long, very curly salt and pepper hair.
 She is thin and beautiful.
 All clothes look great on her.
 She recently decided to color the grey and when I asked about it she shared some of the feelings I’ve had about it too.
 I was glad to know she was wrestling with the same thoughts I had.
 This made me feel less neurotic.
 She feels pressure to look young and seem fit and vibrant.
 Some of her friends and colleagues thought that “fit and vibrant” did not include grey hair.
 This is an incredibly smart and talented women.
 I don’t know any man who does what she does with more intelligence or talent.
 When I listen to the last business deal she made I am amazed about how she solves thorny, complicated business problems and gets parties to agree.
 I suspect that her clients feel quite well served but I understand the self-doubt she feels.

-While I notice how people present themselves physically, I tend to judge women in a business context by whether they have skill and how they treat others and not by how they look.
+While I notice how people present themselves physically, I judge women in a business context by whether they have skill and how they treat others and not by how they look.
 I hope they judge me the same way.
 There is room for everyone and varied styles.
-I sometimes worry a little about the more sexually overt style some women take on in the workplace because of my work in the HR world.
-Overt sexuality usually causes problems for everyone including the woman, her coworkers and the company.
-But still every woman needs to decide for herself what to do, how to dress and how to relate to others.
+I sometimes think about the more sexually overt style some women take on in the workplace.
+Overt sexuality in the workplace can have negative consequences, not the least of which is male misunderstanding.
+But if she’s prepared to set clear boundaries and the team is reasonably well informed on harassment behaviors, that would eventually resolve itself.
+But every woman can decide for herself what to do, how to dress and how to relate to others.

 Maybe I will age into looking like those pretty older women with shiny silver/white hair, scarves and soft colorful clothes who wear earrings and lovely make up.
 Not sure.
 Just thinking about life today.
 What got me thinking was a recent 20-something female Twitter follower whose formal head shot was a beauty picture and more natural candid shots appeared on her website.
 She is obviously smart and talented.
 I was wondering about her thought process and whether I needed a better head-shot.
 Maybe I’ll buy an expensive cream to put on my wrinkles.
 Cindy Crawford does look pretty good.